 - Using the Circles of Safety and Support Tool.

-- Using family activities (camps and school holiday programs)—Families in which parental AOD use is an issue may not have the financial resources to participate in family activities.
+- Using family activities (camps and school holiday programs)—Families in which parental alcohol and other drugs use is an issue may not have the financial resources to participate in family activities.
 Referrals to these sorts of programs can be a way of encouraging positive engagement between children and their parents and can contribute to the vital strengthening of the parent-child relationship.

 Related forms, templates and resourcesBack to top